Last Friday morning, I awoke to the tragic news that Anthony Bourdain, one of my personal hero's, had taken his life at a hotel in France. He was 61.

-I remember enjoying the meat, but unlike Bourdain, didn't care for the hard, crunchy pork skin.
+I remember enjoying the meat, but I didn't care for the hard, crunchy pork skin, unlike Bourdain.

-From Bali I flew to Singapore, a city first featured on Season 2 of A Cook's Tour, and later, Season 4 of No Reservations.
+I flew to Singapore from Bali, a city first featured on Season 2 of A Cook's Tour and later, Season 4 of No Reservations.

 First, I visited the Long Bar at The Raffles Hotel, where the Singapore Sling was invented.

 It was here that I realized I was seeking out experiences from a TV show for which I didn't know the cost.

 In 2008, it turned out a Singapore Sling would cost me a budget-busting $18.
 I didn't care.
 I was having fun following in his footsteps.

 With the help of my Couchsurfing host, I was also able to visit Sin Huat Eating House.

 I ordered the crab and noodle specialty featured in A Cook's Tour (14:40 in the video above).